ILLGrenoble/cameo/mkdocs/docs/use-the-proxies-with-a-firewall.md

 ## Use of proxies

-Using proxies allow to forward messages.
+Using proxies allows to forward messages.
 There is a responder proxy which is a relay between the *Requester* and the *Responder* objects.
 There is also a publisher proxy which is a relay between the *Subscriber* and the *Publisher* objects.

 The proxies are launched by the CAMEO server.
 You simply have to specify which ports they will use.
 For instance you can specify in the configuration file:
 ```xml